Car Insurance Cancellation & Refunds: What You'll Get Back & How It Works

 Moving Out of State or Country

 Relocating to a new state or moving abroad makes your current car insurance policy obsolete, qualifying you for a refund.
 Each state requires its own specific coverage minimums, so you'll need new insurance in your destination state.
 If moving internationally without your vehicle, canceling your policy and claiming your refund is straightforward.
-Be sure to check the vehicle registration requirements in your new state before canceling existing coverage.
+Many insurers will apply pro-rata (rather than short-rate) for moves, recognizing that coverage is no longer legally usable.

 Canceling Coverage You No Longer Need

-Life changes such as giving up driving, letting your car sit unused for an extended period, or adding your vehicle to someone else's policy are valid reasons to cancel and receive a refund.
+Life changes — giving up driving, storing a vehicle long-term, or adding your vehicle to someone else's policy — are valid reasons to cancel and receive a refund.
 However, consider the potential for coverage gaps affecting your future rates before canceling entirely.
-If you don't own a vehicle but occasionally drive, non-owner car insurance might be a better alternative to a full cancellation.
+If you don't own a vehicle but occasionally drive, a non-owner car insurance policy averaging $325–$578 per year may be a smarter alternative to a full cancellation.

 Pincher's Pro Tip